 The Center for Business Intelligence (CBI) offers a smart approach to growth for second-stage companies.
 CBI converts the power of data, research and technology into decision-making tools that help business owners increase revenue.
 Specialists focused in such areas as business strategy, market research, digital media and GIS (geographic information system) services work as a team with companies over the course of 4 to 6 weeks to identify and pursue growth opportunities.
 Business owners prefer this “just in time” custom approach because it fits well into their busy schedules and provides access to new ideas and high-end strategic tools.

-CBI, a program unit of the University of Wisconsin System’s Division for Business & Entrepreneurship, works collaboratively across the state with local businesses, economic development organizations and UW institutions to provide this specialized business owner education.
+CBI, a program unit of the University of Wisconsin System’s Institute for Business & Entrepreneurship, works collaboratively across the state with local businesses, economic development organizations and UW institutions to provide this specialized business owner education.

 Local/regional economic development or workforce organization engagement is critical.
 Businesses must be sponsored (either referred to us by the local organization or, in some cases, we introduce a business back to the organization).